ibm-mas-manage/faq/docs/index.md

 	The rollback process include:
 	</span>

 	- <span style="color:navy"> Roll back the configuration, which is the Manage Workspace CR and its associated secrets in the OpenShift Manage namespace.
-The old image can be regenerated by the operator, or the old build can be specified to have the deployment point to revert back to what it was.</span>
+The old image can be regenerated by the operator, or the old build can be specified to have the deployment revert back toa previous state.</span>

 	- <span style="color:navy"> Restore the database.
 (Same as 7.6) </span>